Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Oligopolistic Competition

 To better illustrate the answer, let us denote a central banker with \(\tilde{\alpha}<\alpha\) as \textit{kitish} and a central banker with \(\tilde{\alpha}>\alpha\) as \textit{quailish}.
 Finally, we denote a central banker with preferences equal to the society (\(\tilde{\alpha}=\alpha\)), as unbiased.
-A kitish central banker focuses on the real economy, paying few little attention to market positions, while a quailish central banker is accommodating towards financial markets.
+A kitish central banker focuses on the real economy, paying relatively litle attention to market positions, while a quailish central banker is more accommodating towards financial markets.
 Our main result is that it would be optimal for the society to appoint a kitish central banker.